aa.net.uk Broadband - Broadband you can work with

 Internet service provider

-An internet service provider is anyone that is a is providing internet access services to subscribers.
-These have to be people that have an agreement with you to provide an internet access service (so public wifi does not count if you have no agreements) and they must themselves not be a communications provider.
-It is also necessary for you to allocate IP addresses to be an internet service provider (e.g. providing email does not count).
-If you have anyone else using the service but they do not meet these criteria (an agreement, allocating IPs and them not being a communications provider) then you are just a communications provider yourself.
+An Internet service provider is anyone that is a is providing Internet access services to subscribers, and allocated IP addresses to do so.
+These have to be people that have an agreement with you to provide an Internet access service (so public wifi does not count if you have no agreements) and they must themselves not be receiving the service as a communications provider (else they are not subscribers).
+If you have anyone else using the service but they do not meet these criteria (an agreement, allocating IPs and them not being a communications provider) then you are just a communications provider yourself, and not an ISP.

 What are the implications of the choice?